rossnoah/PerPlayerKit/COMMANDS.md

 | `heal`              | `N/A`                    | `perplayerkit.heal`            |
 | `repair`            | `N/A`                    | `perplayerkit.repair`          |

+## Regear Command Details

+The regear system allows players to restock items from their loaded kit.
+The behavior of the `/rg` and `/regear` commands can be configured independently:

+### Modes

+**Command Mode**: Directly restocks whitelisted items from the player's loaded kit
+- Cooldown applies between uses
+- Damage timer prevents regearing while in combat
+- Only whitelisted items are restocked

+**Shulker Mode**: Gives the player a regear shulker box
+- Player places the shulker on the ground to open a special interface
+- Player clicks the regear shell inside to trigger the restock
+- Cooldown applies between command uses
+- Damage timer prevents regearing while in combat

+### Configuration

+Both `/rg` and `/regear` can use different modes.
+See **CONFIG.md** → **Regear Command** for configuration options (`rg-mode` and `regear-mode`).

 ## Permissions

 The following table outlines each top-level permission and the sub-permissions it grants.